group6tech/diva-docs/app/v2/articles/set-notifications-for-user.md

 ### Repeating notifications option

-If this option is selected, you will be emailed a notification as soon as the event is detected.
+If this option is selected, the user will be emailed a notification as soon as the event is detected.
 Further notifications of active events will be emailed:

 - half an hour after the event started
 - one hour after the event started
 - six hours after the event started, and
 - 24 hours after the event started.

-If this option is not selected, you will be emailed a notification as soon as the event is detected.
-You will not receive further notification of the event.
+If this option is not selected, the user will be emailed a notification as soon as the event is detected.
+They will not receive further notification of the event.

-## Set the notifications you want to receive
+## Set the notifications for a user:

-1. On the DIVA Fusion menu click your **username**, then **Settings**.
+1. On the DIVA Fusion menu click **Users**, then **Users**.

+2. Click on the **user** you want to set the notifications for.

-2. From the **Notification** drop down menu, select the relevant option.
+3. From the **Notification** drop down menu, select the relevant option.

-3. Select or deselect the **Repeating Notifications** option.
+4. Select or deselect the **Repeating Notifications** option.

-4. Click **Save Settings**.
+5. Click **Save User**.